 You can make a start on several of next year’s plants this month.
 Sturdy annuals such as larkspur, poppies, and also cornflowers can be started from seed from late summer onwards.
 Sow the seed directly into the soil following instructions on the seed packet or sow into a seed tray for transplanting later.

+Sowing wildflowers is another great garden chore for the month of September.
 Who doesn’t like wildflowers?
 They are cheerfully flowering with a wild abundance, just like nature intended.
-Wildflowers are a great addition for your garden and for the wildlife.
+Wildflowers are a great addition to your garden and for the wildlife.
 Wildflowers offer food for pollinating insects, wild birds, and bats, and providing shelter for other small animals.
 Wildflowers are fast-growing, low-maintenance, help to regulate weeds, as well as look great.
 Sow them in a patch of soil or in a container.
 Just follow the direction on the packet the seeds come in.

 Keep raking up those fallen leaves and twigs and misc. other tasks as shown here.